OctopusDeploy/docs/docs/deployment-process/configuration-features/configuration-transforms/troubleshooting-configuration-transforms.md

 - Apply the transform **connstrings.mytransform.config** to file **config\web.config**.
 - Apply the transform **connstrings.mytransform.config** to file **config\app.config**.

-## Using an Absolute Path to the Transform {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathtothetransform}
+## Using an absolute path to the transform {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-Usinganabsolutepathtothetransform}

 Given a package which has the structure: